PeterrHH/GNN-Histo-Caption/README.md

 ## Dataset split
 After downloading, first engage in dataset splitting.
 Origianl dataset only split train and test.
 We will further split test to create a valuation set and a testing set.
 We will also split the image according to the data split.
 To split data, run the file data_split.py.

+The proper dataset set up should be as below

+    .
+    ├── ...
+    ├── Images                    # Image Folder
+    │   ├── ...                   # All the images are here
+    ├── train_annotation.json     # original training annotation file
+    ├── test_annotation.json      # original testing annotation file
+    └── ...

+'''
+python3 data_split.py --dataset_path /path/to/image/data_path
+'''

+After running data_split, data structure should be as below

+    .
+    ├── ...
+    ├── Images                    # Image Folder
+    │   ├── train                 # All the images for training set │   ├── eval                  # All the images for evaluation set │   └── test                  # All the images for testing set ├── train_annotation.json     # original training annotation file
+    ├── eval_annotation.json      # original testing annotation file
+    ├── test_annotation.json      # original testing annotation file
+    └── ...

 ## Graph Building
 Graph Building part of the code mainly followed the process in Hact-Net
 ### Cell Graph <br />